Hello! Thank you for visiting my website. I'm Duk-Kyung, or DK as my friends like to call me.

 Soon after the birth of my son, we moved to my husband's native Sweden.
 We now live in a nice blue house in a small town called Heby where I can study scores and play my steinway grand piano.

 I have special love for instrumental music, especially that of Schumann, Bruckner and Beethoven.
+The most satisfying musical experience for me is a symphony, or a sonata.
 I also believe in promoting new music by living composers.